Work samples

 A continuation of Ebony's collection, Memories

 While living in Columbia, Maryland for 13+ years (2012-2025), Ebony bought her first camera in 2016, a Fujifilm X-Pro2.
 One of her earlier works taken with the camera was a collection of candid moments captured of a young girl, named Angel, known through a relative/mutual neighbor friendship; living and navigating around the neighborhood on a typical August summer day.
-As the group strolled around the neighborhood, Ebony chose to focus her lens on Angel because of the girl's initial quiet and reserved nature and the joyful contentment she found in listening to music on a cell phone.
-After documenting the young girl for some time throughout the day, she then became more observant and comfortable with the camera by allowing Ebony to capture a portrait of her.
+As Ebony and the group strolled around the neighborhood, she chose to focus her lens on Angel because of the girl's initial quiet and reserved nature and the joyful contentment she found in listening to music on a cell phone.
+After documenting Angel for some time throughout the day, the young girl became more observant and comfortable with the camera by allowing Ebony to capture a portrait of her.
 This impromptu moment is significant to Ebony and further shaped her visual narrative as a candid/documentarian photographer because of the intimate and quiet observation/documentation of the subject's movements, feelings, and moments living candidly and carefree on just an ordinary day, while unraveling openness and comfortability during the process that builds trust and connection with the subject and photographer.

 • Little Angel (I)